Blog

 Humans have been fermenting foods for centuries.
 Wine and beer are just the start.
 Don’t forget kefir, kimchi, kombucha, and even bread.

 The second change is in the food’s nutrition.
-Typically the active cultures in fermented foods break proteins down into peptides and amino acids, while digesting polysaccharides and oligosaccharides into disaccharides, monosaccharides, and lactic acid.
-The bacteria responsible for fermenting are generally considered “good” bacteria, and some have been found to possess probiotic characteristics.
+Typically, the active cultures in fermented foods break down proteins into peptides and amino acids, while digesting polysaccharides and oligosaccharides into disaccharides, monosaccharides, and lactic acid.
+Many bacteria responsible for lacto-fermentation are generally considered “good” bacteria, and some have been found to possess probiotic characteristics.

 Does this mean that all fermented foods contain probiotics?
 Not necessarily.